SCHD vs VYM: Quality vs Diversification

 Run Your Own Numbers

-See exactly how much dividend income you could generate with SCHD, VYM, or any combination of both.
+See exactly how much dividend income you could generate with SCHD, VYM, or any combination.